Imanuelle-glitch/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints absolute pathname of the current working directory
+display tue contents list of your current directory